 With co-facilitators Rowan Simonsen and Szilvia Zsargo, we decided to punctuate the event with what we called hybrid checkpoints: every two or three hours during our hybrid event, me and Szilvia invited the in-person audience in Valencia to scatter in the outdoor space of the campus and use their phones to connect to the Zoom call their colleagues were on.

 Once they were in the call, Rowan, who was hosting the virtual component, created pairs (in some cases, triads) and sent them off for a 10-minute chat in breakout rooms.
 The prompt was simply “how are you doing and what are your insights at this point in the gathering?”.
 The insights collected were invaluable, and both virtual and in person attendees reported feeling a real sense of connection and empathy.

 We hope this guide gives you all your need to feel prepared and confident in setting up a successful hybrid event.

 And since there is a lot in here, we thought it might be helpful to add a checklist you can go through while planning and designing.
 Whether you’ve never run an in-person event or or a pro, hybrid events have many moving parts and this guide can help you ensure a smooth process.

 Have you thought of how and where you will share your learnings about hybrid events and meetings?

 Tools and skills around hybrid events are likely to be the defining topic for the next few years, and this is just the beginning.
 After all, it’s one of the best things about working in facilitation: the learning never stops!

-We can all expect a lot of new things to learn, success stories (and the occasional spectacular failure) from the world of hybrids.
-Learning is faster and more effective when we learn together as a global community of practice, so consider contributing by sharing your stories and experiences with other facilitators, including in comments to this piece!
+We can all expect a lot of new things to learn, success stories (and the occasional spectacular failure) from the world of virtual events and hybrids.
+Learning is faster and more effective when we learn together as a global community of practice, so consider contributing by sharing your stories and experiences of hybrid events with other facilitators, including in comments to this piece!